RitikaPahwa4444/commitedian/README.md

 Welcome to **Commitedian**, the pre-commit hook that gives your code a reality check before it hits GitHub.
 Think of it as your friendly (and slightly sarcastic) code reviewer who loves sound effects and playful banter.

 ## What Does It Do?
-- **AI-Powered Code Review**: Uses GitHub Copilot CLI to analyze your staged files.
-- **Playful Feedback**: Detects debug logs, hard-coded secrets, typos, and generic names, then roasts you with sounds and witty messages.
+Commitedian performs as AI-powered code review and analyses your staged files.
+It detects weird or verbose debug logs, hard-coded secrets, typos, and generic names, then roasts you with sounds and witty messages 😛
-- **Self-Sufficient**: Automatically downloads all the sound files it needs to keep the fun going.

-## Installation (a.k.a.
-Let the Fun Begin)
+## Installation: Let the Fun Begin 😉

 1. **Clone This Repository**:
    ```bash